edilbertocantuaria/shortly/README.md

 ## Usage
-- With all dependencies installed, open your terminal and start the frontend server running the command: `npm run start` or `npm run dev`
+- With all dependencies installed, open your terminal and start the backend server running the command: `npm run start` or `npm run dev`

 - Open your Thunder Client to do the `POST`, `GET`,`PUT` and `DELETE` requests.